bakks/mongo-proxy/README.md

 Mongo Proxy
 ===========

 A gem for proxying MongoDB at the wire-protocol level.
-The proxy intercepts MongoDB communication, presents it in an easy-to-manipulate format.
-This approach allows you to filter MongoDB traffic, such as allowing only writes, or even injecting new messages, such as a message-of-the-day that appears on new connections.
+The proxy intercepts MongoDB communication, presents it in an easy-to-manipulate format, and forwards only desired messages.
+This approach allows you to filter MongoDB traffic, such as writes, or even inject new messages, such as a message-of-the-day that appears on new connections.

+mongo-proxy includes a command-line interface and an API for running it in a Ruby application.
+You can write your own hooks to manipulate MongoDB wire traffic as it arrives from the client.

 Installation
 ------------